Undergraduate degree programs

 Computer science (ABET)

-Computer Technology at WSU is an interdisciplinary program.
+The computer technology bachelor's program is an interdisciplinary program.
 Students have the opportunity to take engineering technology and computer science courses.
 This exposes students to more faculty members, more cutting-edge technology, and more ideas.
 While students cross-train they also have the opportunity to work with students from both departments, so they graduate with an extended "personal network" as well.

 Electrical/electronic engineering technology (ABET)

-The bachelor's degree in electrical electronic engineering technology (BSEET) prepares students for diverse and dynamic careers in industry.
+The bachelor's degree in electrical electronic engineering technology prepares students for diverse and dynamic careers in industry.
 Electrical/electronic engineering technologists use the principals of science and math to solve problems in industry and business, both in the public and privatize sectors.
 They work alongside engineers, independently, as well as in a supervisory capacity.
 This field is in touch with a wide and growing range of applications of technology, and therefore has many applications in today's workforce.

 Electrical and computer engineering (ABET)